 At the end of spring quarter of her first year, Sally Slug has completed only 32 credits as a full-time student.
-Sally knows she needs to have completed an average of 12 credits per quarter - 36 credits by the end of the academic year - to be considered making minimum progress.
+Sally knows she needs to have completed 35 credits by the end of the academic year to be considered making minimum progress.
 She realizes that she will have to enroll in Summer Session and successfully pass 4 credits to maintain SAP for financial aid purposes.

 Sam completed 45 credits at the end of spring.
 He doesn't need to take Summer Session because he meets the SAP pace requirement for financial aid purposes.
-His average earned credits exceed the 12 units per enrolled quarter requirement.
+His average earned credits exceed the 12 credits per enrolled quarter requirement.

 Minimum Credits Per Year- Examples

 Fall Earned Credits Winter Earned Credits Spring Earned Credits Total Earned Credits Meeting SAP?
 Summer Earned Credits Academic Year Totals Meeting SAP?

 Sally 10 12 10 32 N 6 38 Υ

-Sam 15 15 15 45 Υ 0 45 Υ
+Sam 15 15 15 45 Y 0 45 Υ